ZuriHac 2023

 What?

-ZuriHac is the biggest Haskell community event in the world: a completely free, three-day grassroots coding festival organized by Zürich Friends of Haskell.
+ZuriHac is the biggest Haskell community event in the world: a completely free, three-day grassroots coding festival co-organized by the Zürich Friends of Haskell and the OST Eastern Switzerland University of Applied Science.
 It is not your standard conference with papers and presentations, but features fantastic keynotes, hands-on tracks, hacking on many of your favourite projects, and of course lots of socializing!

 ZuriHac takes place Saturday 10 June — Monday 12 June 2023 as a physical event at the beautiful Rapperswil-Jona campus of OST located right next to lake Zürich.
 We hope to see you there!